 For most travelers, the best way to reach Reims is to fly into Paris and take a train from there.
 Paris has two main international airports, Charles de Gaulle and Orly, which can be reached from any major airport in the world and are serviced by most international airlines as well as many low-cost carriers.
 We recommend flying to Charles de Gaulle for a simpler and easier journey.
 At CDG, you can book train tickets from the “Aeroport Charles de Gaulle 2 - TGV” train station to Reims, although you’ll have to make a connection at Champagne-Ardenne.
 The total time from the airport to Reims should clock in at 70-80 minutes, and the ride will cost about 30-40 euros.
 Be sure to book these tickets in advance at the link below; ticket availability on day-of-travel is not always guaranteed!

 Alternatively (or if you flew into Orly), you can make your way to Gare de l’Est, one of the largest train stations in Paris, from which TGV trains depart regularly to Reims throughout the day.
 Located right in the center of Paris, it is accessible from the airports by train or rideshare.
 RER city trains depart directly from Charles De Gaulle airport at regular intervals; take the RER B line to Gare du Nord; from there, Gare de l’Est is a short walk away - this all takes just under 40 minutes.
 If you’re flying into Orly, you can take the Orlyval train to Antony, where you can change to the RER train and follow the same route, which altogether takes about an hour.

-If you wish to simplify this leg with a rideshare app, Kapten and Bolt are the local options (linked below).
-Drives take about an hour and will run you 40-50 euros.
+If you wish to simplify this leg you could also use the rideshare app you are most familiar with.
+Bolt is one of the local options (linked below) as well.
+Drives take about an hour and will cost you in the region of 40-50 euros.

 Paris international airports (Charles de Gaulle and Orly): www.parisaeroport.fr/en